Make a Vision Statement of Wellness for Depression and/or Anxiety

 In Couple Counseling, we will collaboratively work on strengthening your connection.
 Frequent issues addressed in couple counseling include communication, stress and tension, anger management, substance abuse, parenting, infidelity, and trust.

-For more information about Individual Counseling or Couple Counseling, please click on the Therapy Services Tab above.
+For more information about Individual Therapy or Couple Counseling, please click on the Therapy Services Tab above.

 Life doesn’t have to be so hard.
 Please contact me so we can discuss your concerns and how I can be of help to you.
 I offer a free 20-minute phone consultation.
 Call me at 301-279-7779, email me at BethLCounseling@aol.com or use the contact form below.